elastic/elasticsearch/CONTRIBUTING.md

 * We don't have the capacity to absorb an entire class full of new contributors, especially when they are unlikely to become long time contributors.

-Finally, we require that you run `gradle check` before submitting a non-documentation contribution.
+Finally, we require that you run `./gradlew check` before submitting a non-documentation contribution.
 This is mentioned above, but it is worth repeating in this section because it has come up in this context.